 A word of warning, though.
 This sander might not be the right choice for a beginner as it is quite a powerful tool to handle.
 Especially when using turbo mode.

-It is a great tool, and with many 5 star reviews on Amazon, you can be sure this is a good investment that will last you for many years to come.
+It is a great, random orbit sander, and with many 5 star reviews on Amazon, you can be sure this is a good investment that will last you for many years to come.

-The variable speed (4000-12000 OPM) will let you have more control over the sanded surface, and a quality lower grit sandpaper at the higher speed will give you faster and efficient material removal.
+The variable speed (4000-12000 OPM) will let you have more control over the sanded surface.
+A quality lower grit sandpaper at a higher speed will give you faster and efficient material removal.

-Although the dust removal is not great while using the supplied dust bag, it changes dramatically once hooked up to a shop vac and working at lower speeds.
-The drawback, however, is that the shop vac hose adapter is not supplied by the manufacturer.
+Although the dust removal is not the best while using the supplied dust bag, it changes dramatically once hooked up to a shop vac and working at lower speeds.
+The drawback, however, is that the manufacturer does not supply the shop vac hose adapter.

 The one thing that users mentioned repeatedly is extremely low vibrations across all speeds.
 It makes this tool great to work with even when suffering from arthritis or carpal tunnel syndrome.
 Less stress on your hands and smoother results.
 For more detailed users’ reviews go >>here<<

 If your budget is limited, there are several options on the market, but I think you’ll like this one.
-With its 3.5 Amp motor, it has enough power to tackle any jobs and won’t bog down under pressure.
+With its 3.5 Amp motor, this sander has enough power to tackle any jobs and won’t bog down under pressure.

-It’s not a lightweight and compact sander, so it might not be what you’re looking for.
-Especially if you have some vertical/above head surfaces to do.
+It’s not a lightweight and compact sander, so it might not be for everyone, especially if you have some vertical/above head surfaces to do.
 But the size and weight have their advantages, like speeding up the sanding process.

-5-inch pad with hook and loop system makes it very easy to change sanding discs.
-You should know that the pad hasn’t got the brake so it will keep spinning after releasing the switch.
+The 5-inch pad with hook and loop system makes it very easy to change sanding discs.
+You should know that the pad hasn’t got the brake, so it will keep spinning after releasing the switch.
 But for that price, I wouldn’t expect extra features.

 The dust collection box tends to pop off, and it doesn’t collect much of the dust.
-So if that’s the feature you’re after, you should look into Makita or Bosch sanders.
+So if that’s the feature you’re after, you should look into Makita or Bosch random orbital sanders.

-The one solution to this problem is to hook it up to shop vac.
-Unfortunately, this sander doesn’t come with an adapter, so you’d have to look into it.
+The one solution to this problem is to hook it up to a shop vac.
+Unfortunately, this sander doesn’t come with an adapter, so you’d have to look into it and perhaps come up with some DIY solution.

-Overall it’s a very good tool.
+Overall it’s a solid sander.
 For the price of BDRO600, you’ll get a surprisingly quiet tool with not too much vibrations.
 On top of that, it comes with nine sanding disks and three different pads for many other applications like polishing and buffing.

 Check out users’ reviews on Amazon here.

-Although orbital/finishing sander wouldn’t be my first choice when it comes to sanding pallet wood, this sander is very much worth mentioning.
+Although orbital/finishing sander wouldn’t be my first choice when it comes to sanding wood pallets, this sander is very much worth mentioning.
 I’ve written a full review on this particular sander, and if you want to know more, check it out here.

-You could, of course, buy a cheaper ¼ sheet sander, but the bigger size means faster results.
+Of course, you could buy a cheaper 1/4 sheet sander, but the bigger size means faster results.
 Especially if you have a lot of big, flat panels to sand.

 Another plus – thanks to a counterbalance system, vibrations and therefore user fatigue are reduced allowing you working for longer.

-The clamping system is fantastic and will let you change the sheet quickly and without damaging the paper, which can be a problem in some cases.
+The clamping system found in this sander is fantastic and will let you change the sheet quickly and without damaging the paper, which can be a problem in some cases.
 Buying bigger sheets and cutting them to size also makes it more affordable.

 For more info or users’reviews, please go here.